Odin2003/Muon_Collider/README.md

 ./bin/mg5_aMC
 ```

 This will bring you into the MG5 interface, where we will generate the interactions we want to inspect.
-We will want to use pythia, so install it with the following command, pointing to the pythia8312.tgz file we dounloaded:
+We will want to use pythia, so install it with the following command, pointing to the pythia8312.tgz file we downloaded:

 ```